ploxley/eclectic-Scheme-programs/README.md

 `'((1 1 1 1) (1 1 1 1) (1 1 1 1))`

 to confirm (from their critical rows) that they all have valid argument forms.
+There are many other cool things that can be done with this approach.

 ### 2. A (very) preliminary attempt at developing a Universal Turing Machine